bjt-user/Linux/systemd-resolved.md

 resolvectl dns enp2s0 [ip]
 ```

-But in which config file is this writtin into?
+But in which config file is this writtin into???